rep-movsd/cirkit/README.md

 ---

 #### Slot (Action Handler)
-Now we define a slo that does the actual job of adding an item to the list
+Now we define a slot that does the actual job of adding an item to the list
 ```ts
 function addTodo() {
   const elemInput = app.todoAdd.todoInput.ref;